 If you have an existing health condition, even if it is well-managed, we recommend you ask your doctor whether or not they are happy for you to travel.
 This is because the extreme heat, humidity and dust can often exacerbate conditions.

-Volunteers must be aware that they will be required to sit on the floor with their legs crossed for long periods of time – this is a cultural practice.
-Volunteers must also be able to cope with heavy lifting.
+Interns must be aware that they will be required to sit on the floor with their legs crossed for long periods of time – this is a cultural practice.
+Interns must also be able to cope with heavy lifting.
 If you suffer from joint problems, mobility problems or bone problems, you must seriously consider whether or not this is the right placement for you.

-We strongly recommend that volunteers take out travel insurance with good medical coverage.
-There are several excellent private international hospitals nearby in Bangkok, but they are very expensive!
+We strongly recommend that you take out travel insurance with good medical coverage.
+There are several excellent private international hospitals nearby in Bangkok, but they are very expensive.
 Travel insurance will help with this.
-We recommend that volunteers only use these private hospitals if they need medical care.
+We recommend that interns only use these private hospitals if they need medical care.

 Can I take any holiday or go travelling?

-Volunteers can take up to 20 days holiday a year pro rata – this means you can take 5 days holiday for every 3 months of volunteering.
-Many volunteers actually prefer to go travelling before or after their volunteering placement, to allow them to travel further afield and make the most of their time both at CCD and in beautiful South East Asia.
+Yes.
+Interns can take up to 20 days holiday a year pro rata – this means you can take 5 days holiday for every 3 months of work.
+Many interns actually prefer to go travelling before or after their placement, to allow them to travel further afield and make the most of their time both at CCD and in beautiful South East Asia.

-You can find out more about life as a volunteer on our blog.
+You can find out more about life as an intern on our blog.